-This decorator can wrap: /token/init (with a realm and user) /token/assign
+This decorator can wrap: /token/init (with a realm and user) /token/assign privacyidea.api.lib.prepolicy.check_otp_pin(request=None, action=None)

-- req - - action -
+- req- - action -

 This policy function checks if the OTP PIN that is about to be set follows the OTP PIN policies ACTION.OTPPINMAXLEN, ACTION.OTPPINMINLEN and ACTION.OTPPINCONTENTS in the SCOPE.USER.
 It is used to decorate the API functions.